EXT-009: Establishment of Funds from Gifts

 The University strives to ensure that gifts support the University’s mission of teaching, research, public service, and healthcare.
 This policy sets forth criteria for: (1) establishing named funds for designated purposes in order to assess the overall benefit to the University and whether incorporating the name is and will continue to be a positive reflection on the University; and (2) accepting gifts to establish certain funds such that the gifts are in amounts appropriate to carry out their specified use and administered in a manner appropriate for a tax-exempt educational institution.

-Property given to the University by will, revocable living trust, or other testamentary instrument.
-A bequest indicates that the University is designated as a beneficiary of a will or revocable living trust, retirement plan, life insurance policy, or other revocable gift / interest.
+Property given to the University as the beneficiary of a will, revocable living trust, other testamentary instrument, or other non-probate assets such as a retirement plan, life insurance policy, or financial account.

 A gift of money or income producing property given for a specific purpose, such as research or scholarships; it can also be unrestricted for discretionary use.
 Generally, the endowed asset is kept intact and only the income generated by it is spent.
 Endowment assets may be nonexpendable, expendable for donor-specified purposes, or unrestricted with regards to spending.